ajcastro/searchable/README.md

 ```

-This will addSelect field `sort_index` which will used to order or sort by relevance.
 If you want to sort by relevance, call method `sortByRelevance()` after `search()` method.
+This will addSelect field `sort_index` which will be used to order or sort by relevance.

 Example:

 ```